home-assistant/home-assistant.io/source/installation/raspberrypi.markdown

 ## Install Home Assistant Operating System

-This guide shows how to install the Home Assistant Operating system onto your Raspberry Pi using Raspberry Pi Imager.
+This guide shows how to install the {% term "Home Assistant Operating System" %} onto your Raspberry Pi using Raspberry Pi Imager.

-If Raspberry Pi Imager is not supported by your platform, you can use Balena Etcher instead.
+If Raspberry Pi Imager is not supported by your platform, you can [download the Home Assistant image](#downloading-the-home-assistant-image) and use another imaging tool.

 ### Write the image to your SD card